 In 2010, the first Hong Kong Ladies’ Long Lunch made its debut on the Friday before the Rugby 7’s kick off, with 150 guests in attendance.
-A massive success every year, the total funds raised over the last 10 years has surpassed HK$10million!
+A massive success every year, the total funds raised over the last 11 years has now reached over HK$11 million!

 HOW TO Get Involved